novocaine/sourcemapped-stacktrace/README.md

   - *cacheGlobally*: Boolean.
 If `true`, sourcemaps are cached across multiple `mapStackTrace()` calls, allowing for better performance if called repeatedly, or when browser's cache is disabled.
                      Defaults to `false`.
+  - *sync*: Boolean.
+Whether to use synchronous ajax to load the sourcemaps.

 **Supported browsers**
   - Chrome